Overall: Luxury on a grand scale pretty much describes the Nissan-Armada-based utility wagon; range-topping Signature Edition is added for 2016.

-Perhaps the least significant change in terms of identity in Infiniti’s major naming shuffle for 2014 is the QX80, nŽe the QX56.
-You’ll still never lose it in a parking lot thanks to a footprint that’s possible visible from low orbit.
-The eight-passenger tall wagon is a sleek, strong and sexy all-weather three-ton tourer.
+When shopping for a Lincoln Navigator, Cadillac Escalade or Lexus LX570, you should at least keep the Infiniti QX80 in mind.
+The eight-passenger tall wagon is a sleek, strong and sexy all-weather luxo-wagon.
 The taste police have no quibbles with the QX80’s design, especially an interior that features three rows of leather-covered seats (including a pair of pillowy front buckets) along with a smidgen of wood-like trim.
 There’s room for up to seven souls, or eight if you delete the two second-row chairs in favor of a split-folding bench.
-The one and only engine is the 400-horsepower 5.6-liter V8, a level of strength that’s useful when towing up to 8,500 pounds of Airstream trailer or Bayliner powerboat.
-The seven-speed automatic transmission comes with a fluid warmer that helps reduce fuel consumption during start-up.
-The optional all-wheel-drive system is a dual-range unit that can direct up to 50 percent of the torque to the front tires when the rears start to slip.
-Although the QX tips the scales at more than 5,500 pounds, that amount includes at least a ton — literally — of convenience and safety content.
-Suffice to say, you can opt to be fully monitored front to back and side to side with various electronics designed to protect you from a number of external threats or driver-initiated goof-ups.
-Adding to this impressive panoply of keep-safe items is a Blind Spot Intervention that prevents the QX from turning into a lane that’s currently occupied by another vehicle.
-Entering the QX’s inner sanctum with pink slip in hand will require a bit more than $62,000, or more if you attack the option sheet a bit too enthusiastically.
-However, a burbling V8, the smell and feel of perforated cowhide engulfing your posterior and the too-numerous bells and whistles could ultimately win you over to the QX80 way of living large.
+The only engine is the 400-horsepower 5.6-liter V8, which provides a level of strength that’s also useful when towing up to 8,500 pounds of Airstream trailer or Bayliner powerboat.
+The seven-speed automatic transmission uses a fluid warmer to help reduce fuel consumption during start-up.
+The optional permanently engaged all-wheel-drive system is a dual-range unit that sends up to 50 percent of the torque to the front tires when the rears start to slip.
+Although the QX weighs close to 6,000 pounds, those amounts include at least a preponderance of optional convenience and safety content.
+Suffice to say, you can choose to be fully monitored front to back and side to side with various electronics designed to protect you from a number of external threats or driver-initiated goof-ups.
+Adding to this impressive panoply of keep-safe items is a Blind Spot Intervention that keeps you from turning the QX into a vehicle in the adjacent lane.
+The new-for-2016 Signature Edition includes these items along with a more richly decorated interior plus exterior bodyside moldings.